-- Always remember that the transformation refers to the particles and not to the geometry! - You can always divide a transformation into many ROT-DEFI cards for easier manipulation. - Rotations are always around the center of the geometry, and not the center of the object. - To rotate an object, first translate the object to the origin of the axes - Perform the rotation - Final translation to the requested position.
-Of course with the inverse order since everything should apply to the particle
+- Always remember that the transformation must bring the container onto the prototype and not viceversa! - You can always divide a transformation into many ROT-DEFI cards for easier manipulation. - Rotations are always around the origin of the geometry, and not the center of the object. - To rotate an object, first translate the object to the origin of the axes - Perform the rotation - Move it by a final translation to the requested position.
+Of course with the inverse order since everything should apply to the replica - In order to define the replica body, you can clone the body enclosing the prototype (assigning it a new name!) and apply to it the \$Start_transform directive with the inverse of the respective ROT-DEFI transformation.